sf-wdi-24/modules/week-04-associated-data-and-users/day-01/module-01/readme.md

-# Intro to Document-Based Associations

-## Mongoose Data Relationships

-**Embedded Data** is directly nested inside of other data.
-Each record has a copy of the data.

-**Referenced Data** is stored as an id inside other data.
-The id can be used to look up the information.
-All records that reference the same data look up the same copy.

 There are trade-offs between *efficiency* and *consistency* depending on which type of data relationship you choose.

 ## Embedded Data Example: To-Do Lists